Letter Cakes Recipe Tutorial

 - Prepare simple syrup – cool completely before using.

-Pro tip - Simple syrup is just sugar water that has been boiled and cooled.
-We use it to keep cake layers moist. - Using a bread knife or cake leveler cut the domes off the cake layers.
+- Using a bread knife or cake leveler, cut the domes off the cake layers.

 - Peel the parchment paper from the cake.
-Using the alphabet template cut the cake into the desired shape as shown in the video.
-Do this will all three sheet cakes.
+Using the alphabet template, cut the cake into the desired shape, as shown in the video.
+Do this with all three sheet cakes.

 - Place the first layer on the cake board or cake stand.
 Brush each layer with the cooled simple syrup.

-- Pipe the caramel whipped cream all over the alphabet, as shown in the video.
-Then, place the second layer on top, brush with simple syrup, and pipe more caramel whipped cream.
+- Pipe the caramel frosting all over the alphabet, as shown in the video.
+Then, place the second layer on top, brush with simple syrup, and pipe more caramel frosting.

 - Enjoy!